Travel in Sicily in times of coronavirus – my socially distant summer holiday

 Other than that we walked a lot, went into a few churches, sat on cafe terraces.
 Mostly outdoor activities helped by the consistently balmy September weather.

-So, is Sicily safe?
+So, is Travel in Sicily in times of coronavirus safe?

 Ha, where is safe?
 If you normally live in the countryside with zero cases, it will be less safe.